NDIS Legislation Changes

 Can I use my funding to pay for something on the non-approved list if I think it is reasonable and necessary?

-No, participants are unable to claim supports from the non-approved supports list unless:
+No, participants are unable to claim supports from the non-approved supports list unless one of the following situations apply.

 • It is funded in your current plan or supported by a letter from the Administrative Review Tribunal (ART).